-To commemorate the 400th anniversary of the infamous witches trials, one of the best known – Alice Nutter – has been immortalised as a statue in the village from where she came.
+To commemorate the 400th anniversary of the infamous witches trials, one of the best known – Alice Nutter – was immortalised in 2012 as a statue in Roughlee village from where she came.

 Alice was unusual amongst the accused in that she was comparatively wealthy, the widow of a tenant yeoman farmer.
 She made no statement either before or during her trial, except to enter her plea of not guilty to the charge of murder.
 She was hanged, along with nine others, at Lancaster in August 1612.

 This piece of public art, a sculpture of ‘Alice’ in an poignant and evocative stance, is sited on Blacko Bar Road between Crowtrees and Roughlee.